-In this article, accounts of the Urim and Thummim from LDS tradition are documented:
+In this article accounts of the Urim and Thummim from LDS (Mormon) Church tradition are documented:

-(1) The words Urim and Thummim were not recorded in any Mormon publications until 1833.
-Yet, the official LDS Church account of Joseph Smith’s 1823 vision has the angel Moroni telling Smith about the Urim and Thummim 10 years earlier.
+(1) The words Urim and Thummim were not recorded in any LDS Church publications until 1833.
+Yet, the official LDS Church account of Joseph Smith’s 1823 vision has the angel Moroni telling Joseph Smith about the Urim and Thummim a whopping 10 years earlier.

-(2) The LDS Church claims that many of the first 17 revelations in The Doctrine and Covenants were given through the Urim and Thummim, but they were actually revealed to Joseph Smith using a stone in a hat.
+(2) The LDS Church claims that many of the first 17 revelations in the Doctrine and Covenants were given through the Urim and Thummim, but Joseph Smith actually used a stone in a hat to receive the revelations.

 (3) Joseph Smith sometimes applied the term Urim and Thummim to other stones he possessed, called ‘seer stones’ because they aided him in receiving revelations as a seer.

 Church Publications Before 1833 Did Not Contain The Words Urim and Thummim:

 In Joseph Smith’s 1838 history, speaking about Moroni’s visit to Joseph Smith’s bedroom in 1823, it is written: